SitecorePowerShell/Book/contributor-guide.md

 4. Copy `C:\Source\Console\deploy.user.json.sample` to `C:\Source\Console\deploy.user.json`.
 This will be a file just for your local environment and will be ignored by git.
 5. Edit the sites definition in `deploy.user.json` to target your Sitecore installation folder.
 Make sure the `version` property is `8`.
 Remove any other sites in the file that do not apply.

    > The `deploy.user.json` file supports deploying SPE to multiple Sitecore installations.
 For now, we are just deploying to a single instance, but later on in the tutorial we will cover multiple instances.

-5. Copy `C:\Source\Console\UserConfiguration\App_Config\Include\z.Cognifide.PowerShell.Development.User.config.sample` to a file of the same name, without the `.sample` suffix.
+6. Copy `C:\Source\Console\UserConfiguration\App_Config\Include\z.Cognifide.PowerShell.Development.User.config.sample` to a file of the same name, without the `.sample` suffix.
 This file can be edited to add any SPE-specific configuration that you want in your sites, but don't wish to commit back into the repo.

    > You may notice there is a %%sourceFolder%% value in this configuration file.
 This is a special string that gets replaced as part of the SPE deployment with your source folder location.
 You don't need to update this manually.

-6. Compile the solution in Visual Studio
+7. Open the solution in Visual Studio.
+Unload the `Cognfide.PowerShell.Sitecore7` for now, as it won't build.

-   * Because SPE supports Sitecore 7+, you'll need to unload the `Cognfide.PowerShell.Sitecore7` project to build at this stage.
 Details of how to setup Sitecore 7 support is provided later on in this tutorial.

-> Whenever you compile the solution, SPE will be automatically deployed to the site installation paths you have set in `deploy.user.json`
+8. Compile the solution.
+Whenever you compile the solution, SPE will be automatically deployed to the site installation paths you have set in `deploy.user.json`

-7. Login to Sitecore
+9. Login to Sitecore
-8. Navigate to `/Unicorn.aspx`.
+10. Navigate to `/Unicorn.aspx`.
 Use Unicorn to sync all projects into Sitecore.

    > SPE uses Unicorn for serializing Sitecore items to the source folder, and for syncing items from disk into Sitecore.
 For more information on Unicorn, see [https://github.com/kamsar/Unicorn](https://github.com/kamsar/Unicorn)

-9. You can now use SPE in your Sitecore installation!
+11. SPE is now installed in Sitecore and you're ready for developing!

+Any changes you make going foward just require a build of the solution.
+Remember that when pulling down updates to the source, you should execute a Unicorn sync to ensure your items are up to date.

 ### Multiple Instances, and Sitecore 7 support